namnd/namnd.github.io/content/posts/my-workstation-setup.md

 > scd apdu 00 44 00 00 # Should see "D[0000]  90 00"
 ```

-Now that should be enough for **Part 1**.
+That should be enough for **Part 1**.
 In the next part, we will talk about Nix OS and Virtual machine.

 ## References & credits